KatsanikJr/predictor-feedback-switched/README.md

 The paper considers predictor-feedback stabilization for two classes of switched linear systems: systems with state-dependent switching and a control input subject to a long constant delay, and systems in which the switching input itself is delayed.

+For a more detailed description of the codes and the repository structure, see [`READMEcod.pdf`](READMEcod.pdf).
 ## Requirements

 The simulation codes require: